• Skip to primary navigation

 How to make pickles

-What is the difference between refrigerator pickles and canning pickles?
+What is the difference between refrigerator pickles and canned dill pickles?

-With refrigerator pickles, you never process them in a hot water bath canning.
+With refrigerator or quick pickles, you never process them in a hot water bath canner.
 They are not meant to be stored long term in a cabinet.

 You make them and refrigerate them.
 You can eat them after a day but they taste so much better after about a week.